 While we can't control the sun, we can control how much of it is warming us up.
 While engaging in summer activities for kids, it's good to set up some cool down stations.
 For toddlers and babies, a simple sun shade can make a world of difference.
 There are all types, from travel-ready pop-up sun shelters to large canopy structures to toddler-sized beach tents, which are great for napping.
 You can also get a gently-used outdoor playpen for babies and toddlers, such as the California Beach Company Pop 'N Go Playpen or the Summer Infant Pop 'N Play Portable Playard with the canopy.

 Older kids may enjoy seeking some shade in a little pop-up tent.
 These can go anywhere in the yard, and, while they don't keep off rain, they do help with the sun and give your children their own special space.
 If you want to go hard core with a structure that also offers respite from the sun or rain, go ahead and erect your camping tent in the backyard.
-This shaded, outdoor summer activity can feel special, especially if you the kids pretend it's their club house for the day.
+This shaded, outdoor summer activity can feel special, especially if you the kids pretend like they are on a camping trip for a day.
 But no matter where they are playing, a hat should be included to help keep the sun off those little heads and faces, which in turn will help keep them from overheating.

 Another way to keep cool while being outside is by doing a fan making art project.
 Fans are fun because they can be made in so many ways perfect for any age, and they can keep you cool as long as you have energy to move them around.
 Paper fans that fold over are the easiest, and all you need is some construction paper, tape and/or a stapler.
 For a more solid fan, make one out of wooden craft sticks by glueing them together in a square or creating a folding fan with paper and sticks.
 They can be painted or colored on with marker, and kids can add colorful beads, stickers, glitter or anything else they want to make it pretty.
 Just make sure the handle is on tight so the fan doesn't go flying through the air.
 There’s also the uber easy wooden fans you can buy and let the kids decorate.